 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 National Penn Bank had $49.08 million in non-current loans and owned real-estate with $1.14 billion in equity and loan loss allowances on hand to cover it.
 This gives National Penn Bank a Texas Ratio of 4.29% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for National Penn Bank held steady from 4.04% as of December 31, 2012 to 4.29% as of December 31, 2013, resulting in a negative change of 6.12%.
-This indicates that the balance sheet and financial strength for National Penn Bank has held steady in recent periods.
+The Texas Ratio for National Penn Bank experienced no significant changes from 4.04% as of December 31, 2012 to 4.29% as of December 31, 2013, resulting in a negative change of 6.12%.
+This indicates that the balance sheet and financial strength for National Penn Bank has had no significant changes in recent periods.